The-DFIR-Report/DFIR-Artifacts/README.md

    - Kape system logs in CSV format
    - Windows Event Logs from all affected hosts in JSON format (exported from Elastic and ready for re-import)

 2. **Complete Dataset**: For analysts who wish to work with all available data, we provide access through our MEGA repository.
+This includes all the above plus:
    + Full PCAP
    + Memory Dumps